Treating Acne Vulgaris

 For more severe cases, we use Photodynamic Therapy (PDT) to treat acne.
 PDT uses a topical photosensitizing chemical (amino levulonic acid or Levulan) that is absorbed by the skin.
 When the skin is then exposed to blue light, the light penetrates deeper and is very effective in destroying bacteria and hyper pigmented or abnormally reproducing cells.
 It is effective in the treatment of pre-cancerous spots, sun damaged skin, acne, warts and other diseases.
 Photodynamic therapy shrinks oil-producing sebaceous glands and decreases bacteria on the skin.
 This reduces the production of pimples.

 Micro Botox can also treat extreme cases of acne.
-Also known as intradermal Botox, this treatment works by targeting the sweat and oil glands in the skin as well as the erector pili muscles, which are responsible for opening the pores.
+Also known as intradermal Botox in Los Angeles, this treatment works by targeting the sweat and oil glands in the skin as well as the erector pili muscles, which are responsible for opening the pores.
 By temporarily weakening these muscles and glands, oil production in suppressed and inflammation is inhibited.
 This allows the skin to rest and heal.
 While micro-botox should not be used as the first line of defense against acne, it is definitely worth considering for those who have not seen results from other acne treatments in Los Angeles.

 What to Expect During Your Consultation